 6.2.2 Responsibility of Schools: Information for Students

-Schools should ensure that procedures are in place to inform students where requests to undertake placements have not been approved.
+Schools should ensure that procedures are in place to inform students where requests to undertake exchange/placements have not been approved.
 Where consultation with professional services departments is required, all involved should be kept fully informed and notified of any outcome.

 Where relevant, students should be informed in detail about the programme of language study which is required, and about language study facilities at the University.